 During the UNE Meeting, the UNE-EN 16234-1 Standard on ICT professional competences was presented, a European standard sponsored by the European Commission as a measure to promote the mobility of ICT professionals in the EU.

 The UNE 71362 Standard on the quality of digital educational materials was also analysed, a pioneering standard developed in Spain that contains a series of objective criteria that allow us to assess the quality of these materials and to distinguish between a multitude of available content.

-The event was attended by Antonio Fernández, Deputy Director General of Talent and Digital Entrepreneurshipof the Secretary of State for Digitalization and Artificial Intelligence of the Ministry of Economic Affairs and Digital Transformation.
+The event was attended by Antonio Fernández, Deputy Director General for Talent and Digital Entrepreneurship of the Secretary of State for Digitalisation and Artificial Intelligence of the Ministry of Economic Affairs and Digital Transformation.